National Personal Loans logo

 National Personal Loans operates as an online loan marketplace based in Houston, Texas, serving consumers who need quick access to cash.
 The company functions primarily as a lead generation and referral platform rather than a direct lender—it connects applicants with a network of third-party lenders and marketing partners.
 According to their disclaimer, the company itself does not make loans, make credit decisions, or charge fees for its service; instead, it facilitates connections between borrowers and lenders in its network.

-National Personal Loans distinguishes itself through transparency messaging—advertising no hidden fees from the lender, welcome of credit comparisons before signing, and emphasis on data security using 256-bit SSL encryption and TLS best practices.
+National Personal Loans distinguishes itself through transparency messaging—advertising no fees to verify from the lender, welcome of credit comparisons before signing, and emphasis on data security using 256-bit SSL encryption and TLS best practices.
 They position themselves as inclusive for borrowers who may not qualify for traditional lending due to credit history, and they claim to protect personal information through top-tier security measures.

 Services & Features